w-arroyo/LookMomICanFly/README.md

 ## Frontend

 - **Angular 19 (TypeScript)** — Provides a modern SPA built on RxJS for reactive programming using observables.
 [Check it on my frontend repository.](https://github.com/w-arroyo/LookMomICanFly_Frontend)
 - A lightweight JavaScript script was developed to dynamically update the status of active orders and sales.
-[Download it from the repository.](https://github.com/w-arroyo/LookMomICanFly_Transaction-Status-Updater)

 ## Database